srnichols/StampsPattern/docs/OPERATIONS_GUIDE.md

 ## 🚑 Incident Playbooks (step-by-step)

-This section consolidates concise, runnable playbooks for common incidents (Portal→DAB connectivity, DAB startup, and AAD/auth).
+This section consolidates concise, runnable playbooks for common incidents (Portal→GraphQL backend connectivity, GraphQL startup, and AAD/auth).
 They are direct conversions of the troubleshooting playbooks so operators can run them from a PowerShell console with Azure CLI available.

-### 1) Portal → DAB connectivity (playbook)
+### 1) Portal → GraphQL backend connectivity (playbook)

-Goal: confirm the portal can reach DAB GraphQL and diagnose where the failure sits (config, DNS, network, auth, or DAB itself).
+Goal: confirm the portal can reach the GraphQL backend (Hot Chocolate) and diagnose where the failure sits (config, DNS, network, auth, or the GraphQL backend itself).

+Note: Hot Chocolate is the primary, supported GraphQL backend.
+Operational runbooks and older scripts may still reference Data API Builder (DAB); documentation is being rebaselined to reflect this.
+Runtime resource names and secrets such as `ca-stamps-dab` and `DAB_GRAPHQL_URL` must be migrated using a staged verification plan — see the remediation plan for steps to safely rename or remove infra artifacts.

 Checklist:

-- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct
+- [ ] Confirm portal `DAB_GRAPHQL_URL` secret is correct (legacy name retained for compatibility)
-- [ ] Confirm DAB Container App revision is healthy
+- [ ] Confirm GraphQL backend Container App revision is healthy (resource name may be `ca-stamps-dab` for compatibility)
-- [ ] Tail DAB logs for GraphQL errors
+- [ ] Tail GraphQL backend logs for GraphQL or startup errors (container name in the image may still be 'dab')
 - [ ] Run an introspection query against DAB

 Step-by-step